-Informal carer-primary status, code N
+- Informal carer-primary carer indicator, code N

-This data element should only be reported in relation to service users that have a carer (Person-Informal carer existence indicator, code N = 1).
+In the Disability Services Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-Informal carer existence indicator', code N = 1).

-- Informal carer-relationship to care recipient, code N[N]
+- Informal carer-relationship to care recipient, interpersonal code N[N]

-This data element should only be reported in relation to service users that have a carer (Person-Informal carer existence indicator, code N = 1).
+In the Disability Services Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-Informal carer existence indicator', code N = 1).

-In the DS NMDS this refers to the person's main informal carer-the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
+In the Disability Services Minimum Data Set (DS NMDS), this data element refers to the service user's main informal carer-the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
 It is recognised that two or more people may equally share the caring role (e.g. mother and father) however, for the purposes of this collection, characteristics are only requested for one of these carers.